 You can click here to see the source data used to compute these TLEs, residuals, and some analysis of these objects.

 You can click here for details on the TLE format, and where to get TLEs for other objects.

-Note that some of these element files contain the lines
+Important safety tip!
+Note that some of these element files (mostly for objects with orbital periods greater than about six days) contain the lines

 # SGP4 only: these TLEs are _not_ fitted to SDP4, even for # deep-space TLEs.
 These may not work with your software.